ariasdiniz/macaw_framework/README.md

 By default, MacawFramework will automatically serve files from the "public" folder recursively when matching requests are made.
 For example, if you have an image file named "logo.png" inside a "img" folder in the "public" folder, it will be accessible at http://yourdomain.com/img/logo.png without any additional configuration.

+#### Caution: This is incompatible with most non-unix systems, such as Windows.
+If you are using a non-unix system, you will need to manually configure the "public" folder and use dir as nil to avoid problems.

 ### Cron Jobs